1/18

-Introduction: Artificial Intelligence (AI) tools are being incorporated into the educational system at an unprecedented rate.
+Artificial Intelligence (AI) tools are being incorporated into the educational system at an unprecedented rate.
 AI technologies such as machine learning and natural language processing built into educational tools have made it easier than ever to create intelligent tutoring systems and adaptive learning platforms, offering instant personalized tutoring to students of every level.
 Despite the potential benefits, the integration of AI may be a cause for concern for the development of critical thinking skills for these students.
 Overreliance on AI tools can have an inverse effect and diminish students’ critical thinking skills if they blindly accept the AI’s outputs.
-This paper will investigate how to responsibly incorporate AI into education tools and how they can enhance critical thinking skills of students in higher education.
+This flashcard set will discuss how to responsibly incorporate AI into education tools and how they can enhance critical thinking skills of students in higher education.

 Name | Mastery | Learn | Test | Matching | Spaced | Call with Kai |